golemfactory/golem-architecture/arch-snapshot/arch.md

 **Broadcasting**

-Hybrid Net implements local broadcast operation that sends message to the nearest neighborhood of the Node.
+HybridNet implements the broadcast operation via sending broadcast messages to the nearest neighborhood of the Node.
 To query its neighbors, a Node can send a `Neighborhood` request to the Relay server.
 The Relay server then responds with a list of Nodes that are closest to the querying Node, based on a predefined metric.

 After receiving the list of neighbors, the Node attempts to establish Sessions with them, as described in the chapter on [communication](#establishing-sessions-between-nodes).
 The neighborhood algorithm does not